davidsonfellipe/fellipe.com/_posts/2013-04-01-moving-wordpress-to-jekyll.md

 ##Motivation

-For almost 3 years this website was powered using the publishing platform called Wordpress.
-Since beginning of the year I was thinking about convert this blog, from WordPress to [Jekyll](http://jekyllrb.com/).
-So, on last weekend I put hands on editor for finish this project.
+Almost 3 years this website was powered using Wordpress.
+Since beginning of the year I was thinking about how convert this blog for a static site generator tool.
+So, on last weekend I put hands on editor to finish this project.

-##I thought of 2 options
+##I had 2 options

 Docpad?